 Safety stock calculation

-To calculate the right amount of buffer inventory, the safety stock formula is a great way to easily determine an optimal amount inventory buffer in case of an unexpected situation.
-To calculate it, you will need the following data:
+The safety stock formula is a great way to easily determine an optimal amount of inventory buffer in case of an unexpected situation.

 (Maximum daily sales x Maximum lead time) – (Average daily usage x Average lead time)